diffix/test-syndiffix/README.md

 ## Summarizing quality and privacy

 `summarize.py` reads in data from the `measures` directory and produces a set of summary graphs.
-Note that this was particularly designed to compare different PPoC parameter settings with each other.
+This reads in a configuration file `summarize.json`.
+An example of `summarize.json` can be found in `misc/`. `summarize.json` can be used to do a number of things:
+* Ignore listed synMethods
+* Rename synMethods (used to change labels in the plots)
+* Select the best ML measures from a pair of synMethods (note when using this feature, 2col quality scores are lost)
+* Select which combinations of synMethods should be plotted together

 -----------------------------------------------------------